Colorado Rental Laws - an Overview of Landlord Tenant Rights in Denver

 - To make needed repairs or improvements.
 As long as proper notice is served and the entry times are reasonable, a tenant shouldn’t hinder the landlord from performing his or her maintenance responsibilities.

 - In the event of property abandonment.
 The landlord doesn’t need a tenants permission to enter if he or she believes they have abandoned the property.

 Although there is no statute requiring Colorado landlords to give their renters notice of their planned entry, landlords generally give a “reasonable” notice to their renters.
 Usually, it’s a 24 hours’ notice.

 The entry times must also be reasonable.
 Say, from 8:00 am -5: 00 pm during weekdays, or from 9:00 am -3.00 pm during weekends, or any other time that is mutually agreed upon by both parties.

 Colorado Fair Housing Rules

 Passed in 1968, the Fair Housing Act protects tenants from illegal housing discrimination based on several protected characteristics.

 In Colorado, the protected classes include creed, sexual orientation, marital status, ancestry, familial status, religion, color, disability, sex, national origin, and race.

 The U.S. Department of Housing and Urban Development (HUD) is the federal agency that administers and enforces the act.

-There you have it– an overview of the landlord-tenant laws in Colorado.
-By understanding these laws, both parties to the lease should be able to deal with many legal matters like handling a security deposit even without a legal background.
+There you have it-- an overview of the landlord-tenant laws in Colorado.
+By understanding these local laws, both parties to the lease should be able to deal with many legal matters like handling a security deposit even without a legal background.
 You'll be able to rent out your property successfully.